 - if your pipework is made from lead.
 In this case, small dark grey or black particles can occasionally be caused.
 This is most likely if your house was built before 1970.
 Find out more about lead pipes

-For more information, please take a look at our factsheet on discoloured water (PDF 42 KB opens in a new window).
+For more information, please see our factsheet on discoloured water (PDF 42 KB opens in a new window).

 Please note: if your water is blue, pink, green or any other colour not described above, please do not drink the water or use it for cooking purposes until one of our inspectors has visited your property, and call us on 0345 672 3723.
 Dial 18001 first if you have hearing or speech difficulties.